keenangraham/go-sqs-deduplication/README.md

 ### What

 The batch deduplicator works by taking as many messages off an AWS SQS queue as possible (up to `maxInflight`) and deleting duplicates based on a unique identifier.
 This cycle repeats until all of the messages on the queue have been processed, or the number of unique messages exceeds `maxInflight`.
 Finally the visibility of unique messages is reset so they show back up on the queue.
+Pulling, deleting, and reseting messages happens concurrently by `numWorkers` workers.

 The deduplicator expects SQS messages in following format: